ChathurikaA/MDKnapsack/README.md

 ## How to run source code.
 * Open the project as a maven project.
 * Go to project directory and run the command `mvn clean install` to build the project.
 * you can run the main class named with suffix **Main** in the each package except the commonMain package.
-This will read the data from "data.pref" file in the same directory and out put the result to the file name with **result** prefix.
+This will read the data from "data.pref" file in the same directory and output the result to the file name with **result** prefix.